Civil Engineering (CE)

 Links to sections below:

-When I decided to take an honorable discharge from the military in spring 2001, vs retraining, I decided on a 4 year degree.
-I spent the next several weeks studying job descriptions, college prestige, wage charts, where to live (clean air and water), and thought about grey hairs I had seen wandering around me thus far.
-Grey hairs are people grown old in careers.
+When I decided to take an honorable discharge from the military in spring 2001, vs retraining, I decided on a 4 year civil engineering degree as it returned the greatest income for the shortest duration in class.
+I assumed then and was right that I’d earn my Professional Engineering (PE) license.
+I studied job descriptions, college prestige, wage charts, where to live (clean air and water), and since I had lots of metal in my body I knew I’d need a VA hospital often for surgeries.
+I suggest you think about grey hairs you’ve seen, or people grown old in careers.
+Not just grown old, but their jobs are satisfying and they common.
+Common meaning don’t envy or lust after the movie stars or people on TV as they’re being paid to smile and rarer than diamonds in apples.
+Focus on now and what you see now.
 Civil engineering, I settled on.
 Lots of possibilities for different jobs, locations, and I could live in healthy places.
-Equations with weighted factors can help you too when making big decisions, unlike impulsive decision making.
-Please end as much impulsive behavior as you possibly can.
+Before any deep engineering classes I was using equations with weighted factors to help make big decisions.
+This is opposite of impulsive decision making.
+Please end as much impulsive behavior as you possibly can before you have a kid with a TBI red head like I did.
 Email me if you want help about any big decisions and how weighted equations can help you too.
-Life as an Air Force pilot changed to civil engineering and I’m happy with my choice.
+Life as an Air Force pilot changed to civil engineering and PE, and I’m happy with my choice.
 I graduated college in 2005.
+Got my PE in 2011.

 This page is under construction, subject to change.